IG-Group/ig-orchestrations/otc/document/knockouts/ApiNotesKnockouts.md

 The applicable Barrier and Strike Prices are defined in the ComplexEvents group in the Instrument component of Security Definition messages.
 This is described in [PreTrade](#PreTrade).
 For Knock-out CFDs the Strike Price and the Barrier Price are identical.

-In trading messages the Strike field and PutOrCall field must be provided along with the ComplexEvents Group.
+In trading messages the ComplexEvents Group must be provided for Knock-outs.
 This is described in [Trade](#Trade).

 ## PreTrade